Komiža

 Komiža is located at the foot of the Hum hill (587 m).
 Town has a Mediterranean climate.
 The economy is based on farming, winemaking, fishing and fish processing, seafaring, and, in recent times, tourism.
 The fishermen are noted for their Falkuša vessels.

 Komiža has two roads that connect it with the town of Vis, the only town being connected with Split by ferry line — they are the D117 state road and a county road.

 General information

 Situated in a deep bay, whose eastern shore abounds with large pebble beaches (Kamenica, Gusarica, Nova Pošta, Velo Žalo), Komiža offers excellent visitor opportunities: quality accommodations (hotels and apartments), and a number of cultural and historic sites, monasteries and fortresses.
 It is known for its fishermen.

 Sports and recreational facilities include three boccia courts, as well as various playgrounds for basketball, handball and football.
 Water sports and diving are part of the towns summer activities.
-Komiža is famous for its wines.
+Additionally, Komiža is well known for its wines.